Jahia/scriptlanguages-thymeleaf/README.md

 You will this file inside the examples project in: examples/src/main/resources/META-INF/spring/mod-scriptlanguages-thymeleaf-examples.xml

 ## TODO
-- Remove all hacks by modifying Jahia core to enable dynamic deployment of new scripting language support

 - Remove hack to access localization context in ThymeLeafMessageResolver
 - Test and improve overall performance, as not much caching is present
 - Test, test, test :)